 - advising the grand jury about its legal duties when requested (section 905.18); and

 - authorizing disclosure of grand jury testimony in limited circumstances (section 905.27).

-This article explains the procedures used for grand jury investigations in Tampa and Hillsborough County, FL.
-Call the attorneys at the Sammis Law Firm, P.A., to discuss your case.
-Call (813) 250-0500.
+For more information, contact the attorneys at the Sammis Law Firm, P.A., to discuss your case.